Hide Web Server Information and Modify Server Header on Nginx.

 Verification:

-Execute the same curl command and see whether we are getting the same information.
+Run the same curl command and see whether we get the same information.

 curl http://IPaddress